 The basement room has been beautifully styled using a mix of stone, organically shaped fabric lights, dark wood, original art and a dramatic aquarium.
 A cute bar makes a cosy spot for pre-dinner drinks with leather seats by the fireplace especially welcoming on a cold evening.

 There’s an unmistakably Gallic air to Pearl, from the predominantly French staff to the extensive wine list and the menu.
-Over ten years Sebastien has find-tuned brasserie food and taken it to a new level, pioneering exquisite flavour combinations with beautiful presentation.
+Over ten years Sebastien has fine-tuned brasserie food and taken it to a new level, pioneering exquisite flavour combinations with beautiful presentation.
 This signature style is now delivered with flair by head chef Mark Bodie and standards are as high as ever.

 Everything in Pearl smacks of class, from the charming welcome to the attentive service; the house pesto served with bread to the innovative amuse bouches; the sparkling stemware to the crisp linen table cloths; the breadth of ingredients to the picture-perfect dishes.